 KATE: Since everyone else has been keepin’ it Real, my pick is Lupin III: Greatest Heists, a collection of twelve stories drawn from various stages in the manga’s history.
 Tokyopop tried to make Lupin III happen back in 2002, but it didn’t click with American audiences.
 Here’s hoping fresh translations and a new publisher–Seven Seas, in this case–inspire more readers to give this famous, influential series a try.

 ASH: Though I’m certainly interested in Lupin III, my pick has to be Real.
 I like Takehiko Inoue’s manga in general, but Real is my personal favorite.
 (Which actually surprises me a little bit.)
 While the series as a whole is terrific, the characterization in particular is phenomenal.

-MELINDA: I’m also interested in Lupin III, which I adored when we got a taste of it back in the day, but we’ve been waiting for the next Real for SO long, I can’t choose anything else.
+MJ: I’m also interested in Lupin III, which I adored when we got a taste of it back in the day, but we’ve been waiting for the next Real for SO long, I can’t choose anything else.
 Like many, I’d given up on it.
 So glad to be proven wrong.

 Wow, so many suggestions, don’t even know where to start.
 Don’t ever give up on Lupin III